baremetalhelp/baremetal.help/docs/docs/landing-zone/index.md

 # SSO Landing Zone

-:::warning
-This page has multiple issues.
+:::warning This page has multiple issues.

-- [ ] The preamble is too wordy.
+- [ ] The preamble is too wordy and not very good.
-- [ ] It does not describe the what and how to make the landing zone very well.
+- [ ] It does not describe the what the landing zone is and how to make it very well.
-- [ ] There's no debugging help.
+- [ ] There's no help for resolving common issues.
 :::

 Single Sign-On provides a way to associate users and groups in the enterprise.
 Usually, this delegates to something like Active Directory.